MicrosoftDocs/entra-docs/docs/identity-platform/reference-native-authentication-email-password.md

 #### Success response

-If the tenant administrator configured email with password in the Microsoft Entra Admin Center as the user’s authentication method, Microsoft Entra returns a success response, which includes a challenge type of *password*.
+If the tenant administrator configured email with password in the Microsoft Entra admin center as the user’s authentication method, Microsoft Entra returns a success response, which includes a challenge type of *password*.

 Example: